hubble reveals creation

 Crab Nebula

 In 1054, Chinese astronomers took notice of a “guest star” that was, for nearly a month, visible in the daytime sky.
 The “guest star” they observed was actually a supernova explosion, which gave rise to the Crab Nebula, a six-light-year-wide remnant of the violent event.
+This is one on many Hubble images that tells the story of how the universe formed.

 Find out more